GeekyAnts/native-base-docs/_book/docs/components/form/Form.md

 ## Form

 [NativeBase](https://nativebase.io/) makes use of <code>List</code> to design Forms that include group of related input components.
 Include any combination of NativeBase components to make up your form.<br/>
 Input is a NativeBase component built on top of React Native's <code>TextInput</code>.
-Item component is wrap around it apply the specific styles.<br />
 A foundational component for inputting text into the app via a keyboard.
+Item component wrapper around it that apply specific styles.<br />

 Props provide configurability for several features, such as auto-correction, auto-capitalization, placeholder text, and different keyboard types, such as a numeric keypad.<br />
 Provides a number of attributes that follows styling and interaction guidelines for each platform, so that they are intuitive for users to interact with.<br />
 Replacing Component:
 *   <b>Form</b>: React Native [View](https://facebook.github.io/react-native/docs/view.html)